 Taleju Temple (which is the tallest and all structure built in 1549AD by King Mahendra Malla), Kal Bhairav (one of the largest stone idol in Kathmandu representing the errifying aspects of Shiva), Jagannath Temple (known for fascinating erotic figures carved in the wooden struts eaves which are built in the 16th decade), Kasthamandap (it stands at the south-west corner of the Square and build from the single Sal tree), Kumari Ghar (House of living goddess, 17th decade Kumari Temple an example highly developed Nepalease temple craft), Museum and many more place to visit around there.

 (B) Swayambhunath or Monkey Temple.

-This is the place from where we view of Kathmandu valley perfectly and also known as Monkey Temple.
-The 3000-year-old Buddhist stupa or chaitya is 3km to the west of Kathmandu and is lies on a sacred hillock 75mtrs above the valley.
+This is the place from where we view Kathmandu Valley perfectly also known as Monkey Temple.
+The 3000-year-old Buddhist stupa or chaitya is 3km to the west of Kathmandu and lies on a sacred hillock 75 meters above the valley.
 The main structure of the stupa consists of a solid hemisphere of brick supporting a conical spire which is surmounted by a pinnacle of gilded copper.
 The four-sided spire is painted with the all-seeing eyes of Lord Buddha.

 (C) Patan Durbar Square.